-1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to counsel or to advice by an individual of the accused's choice.
-The counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness.
-The counsel may participate fully.

-2. The accused shall have the right to act as his or her own counsel.
+- 1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to legal counsel or to advice by an individual of the accused's choice.
+The counsel or advisor for the accused may be any member of the University community or general public. - 2.
+The accused shall have the right to act as his or her own counsel.